UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-bitbucket-cloud/overview.md

 ### Version 1.0.37

-* **Bug Fix**: Fixed an issue where Bitbucket Pull Requests continued to appear as open in the Value Stream even after being closed or merged.
-Pull Request statuses are now correctly updated and reflected in the Value Stream.

-* **Update**: The App Password field has been replaced with API Token authentication.
-Customers must generate and use an API Token with the appropriate scopes for successful authentication.
-Username and App password-based authentication has been removed in Bitbucket Cloud.
+* Username and App password-based authentication has been removed in Bitbucket Cloud.
 You are now required to authenticate using account email address and API token.

-**Note**:
-* The Atlassian account email address should be entered in the Username field instead of the account username.
-* For version 1.0.36 or earlier, you must enter API token in the App Password field.
-* Base API Url is https://api.bitbucket.org/2.0
+* Fixed issues with Pull request status sync-up in the Value Stream.
+Previously, the pull request status was displaying as open in value stream even though the status of the Pull request in BitBucket server is closed or merged.

 ### Version 1.0.36